-Given that Nothing's first product was a pair of Bluetooth earbuds, it should come as no surprise that the Phone 1 doesn't feature a wired headphone jack, instead delivering audio over Bluetooth 5.2.
+Given that Nothing's first (and third) product was a pair of Bluetooth earbuds, it should come as no surprise that the Phone 1 doesn't feature a wired headphone jack, instead delivering audio over Bluetooth 5.2.

 The phone also sports dual stereo speakers, but understand that it's not an even split, with the majority of the power being driven from the down-firing speaker, while the earpiece outputs mids and highs.

-Clarity is good across the speakers' range with no real distortion, even setting the volume to 100%.
+Clarity is good across the speakers' range, with no real distortion, even setting the volume to 100%.
 Clarity is respectable, making more nuanced vocals enjoyable, and while bass output isn't particularly prominent, the phone does impress with the degree of stereo separation it offers up.

 - Audio score: 3.5/5